Nanoscale Materials to Solve Next Generation Challenges

-Nanomaterials have shown great promise to aid in the challenges facing us today, yet individual material systems often have significant drawbacks that prevent successful adaptation.
-We seek to unite material systems to build nanoscale ‘circuits’ where we control the flow of light, energy, and spin.
-By combining these material systems, we can uncover unique strengths and physics that are unachievable by individual components alone, opening up a number of new applications.
-Some exciting applications are listed below.
-See the Publications tab for our recent work!
+The challenges facing us today are immense, and nanomaterials have shown great promise to aid in their solutions.
+Yet individual material systems often have significant drawbacks that prevent successful adaptation.
+We seek to unite material systems to build nanoscale systems where we control the flow of light, energy, and spin.
+By combining and understanding these material systems, we aim to uncover unique strengths and physics that are unachievable by individual systems alone, finding solutions to the challenging problems facing us.